Fish and Bubble Barriers

 Anne Marieke Eveleens

-Anne Marieke is the Co-Founder & Chief Scientific Officer at The Great Bubble Barrier.
-She holds an M.Sc. in Neurobiology and has wide experience applying her scientific background to interdisciplinary challenges bridging science & society.
+Anne Marieke is Co-Founder & Chief Scientific Officer at The Great Bubble Barrier.
+She holds an M.Sc. in Neurobiology and has extensive experience applying her scientific background to interdisciplinary challenges bridging science & society.

 [1] Ron Fricke, R; Eschmeyer, W.N., & Fong, J.D.
 (2020).
 Species by family/subfamily in Eschmeyer’s Catalog of Fishes, California Academy of Sciences, http://researcharchive.calacademy.org/research/ichthyology/catalog/SpeciesByFamily.asp